We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 What to Consider When Buying a Sunscreen for Eczema

-Another way to determine if a product may work for you is to look for a Seal of Acceptance from the National Eczema Association.
-For a product to meet the NEA’s standards, it undergoes testing for sensitivity, irritation, and toxicity from the NEA’s Scientific Oversight Committee.
+Another way to determine if a product may work for you is to look for a Seal of Acceptance from the National Eczema Association (NEA).
+For a product to meet the NEA’s standards, it must undergo testing for sensitivity, irritation, and toxicity from the NEA’s Scientific Oversight Committee.
 The committee also reviews the product’s ingredients and formulation data.

-What’s the Difference Between Mineral and Chemical Sunscreen?
+What’s the Difference Between Mineral and Chemical Sunscreens?

 Does Sunscreen Protect Against Cancer?